elfrances/esp32SkelApp/README.md

 # esp32SkelApp

-A skeletal app for the ESP32 that can be used as a template when creating a new app that uses WiFi and/or BLE.
+An ESP-IDF skeletal app for the ESP32 SoC that can be used as a template when creating a new app that uses WiFi and/or BLE.
 Most of the optional features are configured using the "Skeletal App Configuration" section in the sdkconfig.

 # How to use it